Nanjemoy Formation: Petrology

-Paleontology
+Paleoecology

-The floral and faunal assemblage of the Nanjemoy Formation is very varied and provides an insight into the paleobiological and paleoclimatological environment of the early Eocene.
+The floral and faunal assemblage of the Nanjemoy Formation is diverse and provides an insight into the paleobiological and paleoclimatological environment of the early Eocene.
 Fossils of bivalves, sharks, rays, actinopterygian fishes, reptiles, birds and mammals, and of fruits and seeds are common in the Potapaco Member.
 More than 2000 vertebrate coprolites from the Potapaco Member at the Fisher/Sullivan Site in Virginia were analyzed by Dentzien Dias et al. (2019).
 The chemical composition (phosphatic), inclusions and morphology suggest that only carnivorous scats were preserved.

-All Nanjemoy coprolites were produced by fishes; chondrichthyans, Carcharhiniformes, and lamniform sharks, probably the genus Carcharias.
+All Nanjemoy coprolites were produced by fishes, namely carcharhiniform & lamniform sharks, probably the genus Carcharias.
 Other morphotypes were produced by actinopterygian fishes.
 The surface marks and the lack of flatness on most coprolites suggests early lithification of the Potapaco Member.